nicholassm/disruptor-rs/README.md

 # Correctness

 This library needs to use Unsafe to achieve low latency.
-Although the absence of bugs cannot be guaranteed, these approaches have been used to eliminate bugs:
+Although the absence of bugs or data races cannot be guaranteed without formal proofs, these approaches have been used to eliminate logic errors:

 - Minimal usage of Unsafe blocks.
 - High test coverage.
 - All tests are run on Miri in CI/CD.
 - Verification in TLA+ (see the `verification/` folder).

+Furthermore, the code is carefully handcrafted by me with only a little bit of AI intellisense (which was carefully reviewed).

 # Performance